- 1 Bai Lang

 Cham Island Diving

 Due to the variety of aquatic habitats found in the Cham archipelago, the area has now been protected under UNESCO.
-There is a multitude of species that can be spotted such as eagle rays, turtles, ghost pipefish, whale sharks, and much more.
+There are a multitude of species to see such as eagle rays, turtles, ghost pipefish, whale sharks, and much more.
 A great operator to book with is Cham Island Diving, who offer a number of different options to view the aquatic life and reefs around the eight islands.
-You can book online or head over to Dive Bar (88 Nguyen Thai Hoc) in Hoi An’s old town and chat with the team there.
+You can book online or head over to Dive Bar (88 Nguyen Thai Hoc) in Hoi An’s Old Town and chat with the team there.

 The Cham Islands may only be a short trip from Hoi An.
 But they will make you feel like you’ve travelled much further than just 15 kilometres from the mainland.
 Above all, Hidden recommends that you don’t rush and go at least for a full day.
 It’s worth it because there are options catering to everyone, like diving or snorkeling or just enjoying the boat trip out to explore the islands.